Magnum Mania!

 In Flight

-If you would like to take the chopper for a spin around the islands you can try your hand at MS Flight Simulator (2004 & X), which has a free Hawaiian-themed scenery add-in that features T.C.'s chopper [pic].
+If you would like to take the chopper for a spin around the islands you can try your hand at MS Flight Simulator (2004 & X) which has a free Hawaiian-themed scenery add-in that features T.C.'s chopper.
 It even has T.C. in the cockpit!
-And for model enthusiasts, Revell made a 1/32 scale model kit [pic], which is no longer being produced.
-Check eBay for availability.
+For model enthusiasts, Revell made a 1/32 scale model kit in the 1980s, but it is no longer being produced.
+An excellent 3D computer graphics model of T.C.'s chopper can be found here.
+The model was created with Google SketchUp, a great freeware 3D modeling program.

 Hughes 500D Specs